everpix/Everpix-Intelligence/README.md

 About Everpix
 -------------

-Everpix was created in 2011 with the goal of solving the Photo Mess, an increasingly real pain point in people's life photo collections, through ambitious engineering and user experience.
+Everpix was started in 2011 with the goal of solving the Photo Mess, an increasingly real pain point in people's life photo collections, through ambitious engineering and user experience.

-At the end of 2013, after 2 years of product development, more and more people were saying Everpix was suceeding in solving their photo mess.
-Unfortunately, we weren't able to raise sufficient funding in the highly competitive Series A environment to continue operating and had to shut down.

-At the time of the announcement on November 5th, 2013, the Everpix platform had 50,000 signed up users and 400 millions photos while generating subscription sales of $40,000 / month during the last 3 months (i.e. enough money to cover variable costs, but not the fixed costs of the business).
+After 2 years of research and product development, and although having a very enthousiastic user base of early adopters, we didn't succeed in raising our Series A in the highly competitive VC funding market.
+Unable to continue operating our business, we had to announce our upcoming shutdown on November 5th, 2013.
+At the time of this announcement, the Everpix platform had 50,000 signed up users and 400 millions photos while generating subscription sales of $40,000 / month during the last 3 months (i.e. enough money to cover variable costs, but not the fixed costs of the business).

 *The following high-level metrics are from September 2012, when we started selling subscriptions, to October 2013, the last month before our shutdown announcement:*